-- Director of the Office of Alcohol Testing (OAT) and one chemist to attend the three day Breath Alcohol Ignition Interlock Devices (BAIIDS) Meeting in Oklahoma in October of 2009. - Two representatives of OAT to attend the annual conference of the international Association for Chemical Testing (IACT) in Dallas, TX in April of 2010. - Provide for the Director of the Office of Alcohol Testing to attend the October 23, 2009 meeting of the National Safety Council's (NSC) Committee on Alcohol and Other Drugs (COAD) in Oklahoma City, OK. - To purchase 1% Sodium Flouride (NAF) tubes for use in blood test kits to be mailed upon request to law enforcement and hospitals for drug analysis by the Crime Lab in addition to using them to send to the OAT for alcohol testing.
+- Two representatives of OAT to attend the annual conference of the international Association for Chemical Testing (IACT) in St. Louis, Missouri in April of 2011. - Provide for the Director of the Office of Alcohol Testing to attend the October 2010 meeting of the National Safety Council's (NSC) Committee on Alcohol and Other Drugs (COAD) in Chicago, Illinois. - To purchase 1% Sodium Flouride (NAF) tubes for use in blood test kits to be mailed upon request to law enforcement and hospitals for drug analysis by the Crime Lab in addition to using them to send to the OAT for alcohol testing.